Skip to main content

 The Three Methods (and Why They Give Different Results)

-There are three ways people fill a measuring cup with flour.
-Each gives a different weight.
-Let me show you.
+There are three common ways people fill a measuring cup with flour.
+They all look normal.
+They do not bake the same.

 Method 2: Dip & Sweep